ChickenProp/chickenprop.github.com/_posts/2022-11-19-meta-disabling-comments.md

 ---
 title: "Blog meta: disabling comments"
-layout: draft
+layout: post
 comments: true
 ---
 I don't know how many people read this blog[^analytics], but it doesn't receive many comments.
-This is the 54th post on it and it only has 31 comments on 16 posts.
+This is the 54th post on it, and only 16 of those have comments, 31 in total.
 I'm not currently signed in to disqus and signing in is enough friction that there are some comments from years ago that I meant to reply to, and a spam comment that I intended to delete.

 [^analytics]: I do have google analytics, but I haven't looked at it in years and I don't know if it still works.